Mesothelioma Help Center

 Mesothelioma Diagnosis

-While a fluid sample may be enough for a diagnosis of Mesothelioma, a biopsy is often called for, as well.
-This type of tissue sample can be obtained through a thoracoscopy (for a pleural tumor) or through laparoscopy (for an abdominal tumor).
-Both procedures call for a tube-like instrument to be inserted through a small incision that will allow a doctor to see the tumor and collect tissue samples.
-Those suspected of having pleural mesothelioma may also undergo a test called a bronchoscopy.
+The tissue sample can be obtained via thoracoscopy (for a pleural tumor) or via laparoscopy (for an abdominal tumor).
+In both procedures, a tubelike instrument inserted through a small incision allows the physician to view the tumor and collect a tissue sample.
+Patients suspected of having pleural mesothelioma also may need a procedure called bronchoscopy.

-• Epithelial - This is the most common type and is considered the most amenable to treatment.
+• Epithelial (the most common, and considered the most amenable to treatment)

-• Stage I – In this stage, the tumor is found in the pleura with or without lung involvement, the pericardium or diaphragm.
+• Stage I - The tumor is found in the pleura with or without some involvement of the lung, pericardium (lining of the heart) or diaphragm.

-• Stage II – The tumor is located in a Stage I position, but there is also involvement of the lymph nodes in the chest.
+• Stage II - The tumor is found in a stage I location, plus there is involvement of some lymph nodes in the chest.

-• Stage IV – In this stage, the tumor will have metastasized through the bloodstream to distant sites.
+• Stage IV - The tumor has spread through the bloodstream to distant sites (that is, it has metastasized).

 Those dealing with asbestos and mesothelioma face a number of challenges, including the tremendous costs of treatment.
 If you were unknowingly exposed to harmful levels of asbestos, you have legal rights and there is help available for you.